andersbogsnes/ml_tooling/docs/baseclass.rst

 Scoring your model
 ~~~~~~~~~~~~~~~~~~

-In order to access the performance of the model use the :meth:`~ml_tooling.baseclass.Model.score_estimator` method.
+In order to evaluate the performance of the model use the :meth:`~ml_tooling.baseclass.Model.score_estimator` method.
-This will train the estimator on the train split of dataset and evaluates it on the test split.
+This will train the estimator on the training split of our `bostondata` Dataset and evaluate it on the test split.
 It returns a :class:`~ml_tooling.result.Result` instance.

 .. doctest::